deathy/City-Events/README.md

 City-Events
 ===========

-A project which aggregates the cultural events and exposes them as Open Data datasets
+A project which aggregates the cultural events and exposes them as Open Data data-sets